usmanarif24/ScapeXMobileUnityExamples/README.md

 ![](documentation/overview.png)

 The `Scape X Engine` is the software running inside our touch tables.
 Each table has a unique ID (`SXM UUID`) which by default is the hardware id of the table.
-You can change this ID in the `Touch & Object Assistant`.
+You can change this ID in the `Touch & Object Assistant`:
 1. Open `10.0.0.20` in your browser
 2. At the bottom click `Show Expert-Options`
 3. Scroll down to Scape X Mobile